 Tbilisi New Years events

 Some venues around the city host dinners, live music and DJs on December 31.
 These events are normally organised by bigger hotels such as the Radisson Blu Iveria and Hualing.
-Many restaurants and bars around town put on special dinners as well.
-In 2021, Chveni, Living Vino, ATI, Ezo and Sormoni all hosted special dinners with live music.

 Fabrika, Thom’s Bar, Sky7 and other bars host NYE parties, while you can dance your way into the new year at clubs including Bassiani.
+This year, eZo will once again host their annual New Year’s music festival

-The Facebook Group ‘Tbilisi Events in English’ often publishes a full list of events in the run up to NYE.
+The Facebook Group ‘Tbilisi Events in English’ usually publishes a full list of events in the run up to NYE.
 Since most locals eat dinner at home with family, these parties are mostly designed for tourists and expats.

 Other places to spend New Year’s Eve in Georgia